 Several pituitary cell–specific transcription factors, such as Pit-1 and Prop-1, are critical for determining the development and committed function of differentiated anterior pituitary cell lineages.
 Autosomal dominant or recessive Pit-1 mutations cause combined GH, prolactin (PRL), and TSH deficiencies.
 These patients usually present with growth failure and varying degrees of hypothyroidism.
 The pituitary may appear hypoplastic on magnetic resonance imaging (MRI).

 Prop-1 is expressed early in pituitary development and appears to be required for Pit-1 function.
 Familial and sporadic PROP1 mutations result in combined GH, PRL, TSH, and gonadotropin deficiency.
-Over 80% of these patients have ...
+Over 80% of ...